Protesters in custody after Columbia University calls in police to end pro-Palestinian occupation

 The demonstrators had occupied Hamilton Hall more than 12 hours earlier, spreading their reach from an encampment elsewhere on the grounds that’s been there for nearly two weeks.

-The scene unfolded shortly after 9 p.m. as police, wearing helmets and carrying zip ties and riot shields, massed at the Ivy League university's entrance.
-The demonstrators had occupied Hamilton Hall, an administration building on campus, more than 12 hours earlier, spreading their reach from an encampment elsewhere on the grounds that's been there for nearly two weeks.
+A statement released by a Columbia spokesperson late Tuesday said officers arrived on campus after the university requested help.
+The move came hours after NYPD brass said officers wouldn’t enter Columbia’s campus without the college administration’s request or an imminent emergency.

-Shortly before officers entered the campus, the New York Police Department received a notice from Columbia authorizing officers to take action, a law enforcement official told The Associated Press.
-The official was not authorized to discuss details of the matter publicly and spoke on condition of anonymity.
+“After the University learned overnight that Hamilton Hall had been occupied, vandalized, and blockaded, we were left with no choice,” the school's statement said, adding that school public safety personnel were forced out of the building and one facilities worker was “threatened.”

-The NYPD's move came hours after the department's brass said officers wouldn’t enter Columbia’s campus without the college administration’s request or an imminent emergency.
+“The decision to reach out to the NYPD was in response to the actions of the protesters, not the cause they are championing.
+We have made it clear that the life of campus cannot be endlessly interrupted by protesters who violate the rules and the law.”

 Columbia's protests earlier this month kicked off demonstrations that now span from California to Massachusetts.
 As May commencement ceremonies near, administrators face added pressure to clear protesters.